-PRE-PROFESSIONAL DIVISION ATTENDANCE POLICY: Attendance is vital at the Pre-Professional Division.
+Attendance is vital in the Pre-Professional Division.
 Focus, commitment and discipline are necessary to succeed in this division.
 The discipline of taking daily class at this level is comparable to dancers on an international level.
 Our goal for dancers in this division is to compete with this global level of training.
-First and foremost, the safety of each dancer is imperative to us and consistent class attendance prevents injury.
-Students who are frequently absent can sabotage their own progress and lower the class’s moral.
-It is important for our pre-professional division to maintain a more rigorous schedule to achieve its ultimate goal of producing professional dancers.
-This is why we are offering options to those who need a different type of training.
-We realize it takes great effort, dedication, and focus, and we believe these class requirements can be achieved while simultaneously maintaining a strong focus on schoolwork.
+First and foremost, the safety of each dancer is of primary importance to us and consistent class attendance prevents injury.
+Students who are frequently absent can sabotage their own progress and lower the class’s morale.
+It is important for our Pre-Professional Division to maintain a more rigorous schedule to achieve the ultimate goal of producing professional dancers.
+Therefore, Alma Dance School offers options to dancers who need a different type of training.
+We realize it takes great effort, dedication and focus, and we believe these class requirements can be achieved while simultaneously maintaining strong grades in school.
 Students are required to take a specified number of classes per week to remain in the program.
-If attendance drops below 90% and attendance becomes an issue, the student may be asked to step down to a lower level or possibly change to the Dance Division.
-Following is the attendance policy for excused absences:
+If attendance becomes an issue, the student may be asked to step down to a lower level or possibly change to another division.
+Below is the attendance policy for excused absences:

-DANCE, ALTERNATIVE DANCE DIVISION & CHILDREN'S PROGRAM ATTENDANCE POLICY:
+ALTERNATIVE DANCE DIVISION & CHILDREN'S PROGRAM ATTENDANCE POLICY: